John Oliver grills Dustin Hoffman about sexual harassment allegations

 CNN has reached out to Hoffman and Oliver's reps for comment.

-Oliver's show airs on HBO, which along with CNN is owned by Time Warner.
+Oliver's show airs on HBO, which, along with CNN, is owned by Time Warner.